Therapy for Postpartum

 You can benefit from postpartum therapy if you..

-Feel like you’ve lost yourself in the chaos of parenting and don’t even recognize who the hell you are anymore.
+• Feel like you’ve lost yourself in the chaos of parenting and barely recognize who the hell you are anymore.

-Find yourself snapping at your partner, family, or even the baby, and you’re not sure why you’re losing your shit.
+• Find yourself snapping at your partner, family, or even the baby, and you’re not sure why everything is setting you off.

-Can’t shake the past—whether it’s birth trauma or childhood stuff—and it’s messing with your mental health.
+• Can’t shake the past—whether it’s birth trauma or childhood wounds—and it’s messing with your mental health.

-Are struggling with postpartum anxiety or depression, and it feels like the darkness is never going to lift.
+• Are struggling with postpartum anxiety or depression, and it feels like the darkness will never lift.

-Need a place to process the raw, unfiltered reality of postpartum that no one ever warned you about.
+• Need a safe place to process the raw, unfiltered reality of postpartum that no one ever warned you about.

 Postpartum isn’t just about adjusting to a new baby—it’s about adjusting to everything that comes with it, including any trauma that might resurface.
 Trauma doesn’t just go away after birth, and sometimes it shows up in ways you might not expect.
 If you’ve experienced trauma in the past—whether it’s related to childhood, past relationships, or a traumatic birth experience—those wounds can affect your postpartum journey.